-An estimated 55% of teens nationally have had sexual intercourse by age 18 and approximately 80% of teens used some form of contraception at first sex.
-Comprehensive health education includes birth control education before students need it, not after.
+An estimated 57% of students have sex before they graduate high school and approximately 80% of teens used some form of contraception at first sex.
+Family Life and Sex Education includes birth control education before students need it, not after.